-Conductor, keyboard player, and champion of the Baroque repertoire, French Maestra Emmanuelle Haïm, makes her Philadelphia Orchestra debut with her performances on this Philadelphia Orchestra in Concert broadcast on WRTI 90.1 on Sunday, January 13 at 1 PM and Monday, January 14 at 7 PM on WRTI HD-2.
+Conductor, keyboard player, and champion of the Baroque repertoire, French Maestra Emmanuelle Haïm, made her Philadelphia Orchestra debut with her performances on this Philadelphia Orchestra in Concert re-broadcast on WRTI 90.1 on Sunday, February 9th at 1 PM and Monday, February 10th at 7 PM on WRTI HD-2.

 Ms. Haïm is the founder of Le Concert d’Astrée, a vocal and instrumental ensemble dedicated to Baroque music, and she's in her element leading the Philadelphians in music by George Frideric Handel and Henry Purcell.